Reflected BSDEs when the obstacle is not right-continuous and optimal stopping: Introduction

 The remainder of the paper is organized as follows:

 In Section \ref{sec2} we give some preliminary definitions and properties.
 In Section \ref{sec3} we define our RBSDE and we prove existence and uniqueness of the solution.
 Section \ref{sec-charact} is dedicated to our optimal stopping problem with $f$-conditional expectations.
 In Subsection \ref{sec-charact_subsec_1} we formulate and motivate the problem.
 In Subsection \ref{sec-charact_subsec_2} we characterize the value function of the problem in terms of the solution of the RBSDE studied in Section \ref{sec3}; we also give an optimality criterion and address the question of existence of $\varepsilon$-optimal and optimal stopping times.
 In Section \ref{sec_add} we derive some useful additional results: comparison principle for our RBSDEs (Subsection \ref{subsec_comp}) and "generalized" Mertens decomposition for $\mathcal{E}^f$-strong supermartingales (Subsection \ref{subsec_Mertens}).
 In Section \ref{sec_extension} we briefly present some further extensions of our work.
-In the Appendix we make some recalls ("classical" Mertens decomposition, Galchouk-Lenglart's change of variables formula) and we give the proofs of two of the results (Prop. \ref{compref} and Prop. \ref{Prop_Banach_space}) used in the main part of the paper.
+In the Appendix we recall some useful results ("classical" Mertens decomposition, a result from potential theory, Gal'chouk-Lenglart's change of variables formula), we give the proofs of three results (Prop. \ref{Prop_Banach_space}, Prop. \ref{pro}, and Prop. \ref{compref}) used in the main part of the paper, and we also give some examples.